Chiefwiggy/IntroToJavascriptCade/README.md

 - Multiple Classes and ID tags.

 **Challenge:** Create a carousel of images.
 You might want to look into jQuery.
 The Internet is your tool.
 Feel free to research, but don't just copy and paste code.

+---
+## Open Project: Site Mirror
+Using HTML/CSS, choose a website and try to recreate is visually.